-- 1.3.3 Throughout all the consultations, responses have shown that there is an overwhelming desire to 'maintain the essential rural character of the Village and the wider Parish'.
-This will be the overriding aim in building a planning framework for Lyonshall Parish. - 1.3.4 The Draft NDP focuses on those areas where it can have a real impact.
+- 1.3.3 The Draft NDP was published for at least 6 weeks formal public consultation (Regulation 14) from Wednesday 24th October to Friday 7th December.
+The document and comments form were published on the NDP website: http://lyonshall.net/ndp-home-page/ndp-evidence and hard copies of the documents were available to borrow from the members of the steering group and parish clerk, and were placed in several locations including the Church Porch, the Garden Centre, the Cattle Shed, Penrhos Court and in Burgoyne's reception.
+Responses could be deposited in boxes provided at these locations, or posted to the Clerk, or returned by email before 5.00pm Friday 7th December 2018. - 1.3.4 Further detailed information about both the informal and formal (Regulation 14) public consultation processes and how the responses have helped to shape the Submission Version of the NDP are provided in the accompanying Consultation Statement. - 1.3.5 Throughout all the consultations, responses have shown that there is an overwhelming desire to 'maintain the essential rural character of the Village and the wider Parish'.
+This will be the overriding aim in building a planning framework for Lyonshall Parish.
+The NDP focuses on those areas where it can have a real impact.
 For those areas outside the scope of land use planning policies, short paragraphs acknowledge the objectives and empower the community and Parish Council to move towards its goals through a series of identified actions.
-Two major factors determine these areas: - - A lack of funding both in the short and longer term; - National and planning policies which provide the strategic planning framework for the Lyonshall NDP, and within which our plan has to sit. - 1.3.5 Once made (adopted), the NPD will be a working document for planning officers determining planning applications for new development and re-use of existing buildings in Lyonshall.
-Consequently, we have tried to assist them by keeping it short and very clear. - 1.3.6 The Localism Act 2011 sought to give communities an effective democratic say in the way their neighbourhood is developed.
+Two major factors determine these areas: - - A lack of funding both in the short and longer term; - National and planning policies which provide the strategic planning framework for the Lyonshall NDP, and within which our plan has to sit. - 1.3.6 Once made (adopted), the NDP will be a working document for planning officers determining planning applications for new development and re-use of existing buildings in Lyonshall.
+Consequently, we have tried to assist them by keeping it short and very clear. - 1.3.7 The Localism Act 2011 sought to give communities an effective democratic say in the way their neighbourhood is developed.
 The emphasis is on a democratic process, and everything in this document has come out of the detailed consultations held so far on the NDP.
-The NDP will have at two further stages of formal public consultation, each for at least 6 weeks, before it is examined by an independent examiner who will consider whether the plan meets the required "basic conditions".
+The Submission NDP will have a further stage of formal public consultation for at least 6 weeks, before it is examined by an independent examiner who will consider whether the plan meets the required "basic conditions".
 At the very end of the process everyone on the electoral roll in Lyonshall Parish will be invited to vote in a local referendum on whether the Plan should be used to help determine local planning applications.
-A majority 'yes' vote will mean that the NDP can be made and so become part of the statutory planning framework in Herefordshire. - 1.3.7 To secure a 'yes' vote, the NDP has to be locally relevant to residents, reflecting their priorities and concerns.
-Public consultation on the Draft NDP is an essential part of this process, and we need your help and support to ensure the NDP is the right Plan for Lyonshall.
+A majority 'yes' vote will mean that the NDP can be made and so become part of the statutory planning framework in Herefordshire. - 1.3.8 To secure a 'yes' vote, the NDP has to be locally relevant to residents, reflecting their priorities and concerns.
+Public consultation on the NDP is an essential part of this process, and we need your help and support to ensure the NDP is the right Plan for Lyonshall.

-2.0 Draft Vision and Objectives
+2.0 Vision and Objectives